PatrickLouys/patricklouys_old.github.io/_posts/2016-12-11-open-closed-principle.md

 This can often be seen in frameworks where they use some form of a `BaseController`.
 They put the most commonly used things in the base controller (templating, session, ...) and then only add additional dependencies in the specific controllers.

 Then one day you try to add something new to the base controller and everything breaks down.
-So they came up with a solution: they injected the dependency injection controller into the base controller.
+So they came up with a solution: they injected the dependency injection container into the base controller.

 By injecting a dependency injection container they create a service locator.
 A single class that provides access to a lot of other classes.